 If you want to better your mood, explore the unheard places and relish the Indian heritage; then a visit to the city of Mandu in Madhya Pradesh would be something to look forward to.
-The architectural brilliance which this city possesses is something incomprehensible and compels you to contemplate about our glorious Indian history.
+The architectural brilliance which this city possesses is something incomprehensible and compels you to contemplate our glorious Indian history.

 Right from the Jahaz Mahal to Baz Bahadur’s Palace, this city has so much in store for you.
 Perhaps due to this, Mandu holds a special place in our Itihaas (history).